Mubashir-Siddique/Inventory-Management-Portal/README.md

 # Inventory-Management-Portal
-An Inventory Management System based on ASP.NET MVC
+An Inventory Management System based on ASP.NET MVC.
+Paid Project for A Industrialist  Client.